COMPARE DIRECT PRIMARY CARE TO CONCIERGE | maple-1

 Total cost: $1285 ($250 for the monthly membership + $150 for the office visit + $100 for the EKG + $450 for labs + $300 for a chest x-ray + $35 copay for follow-up visit)

 12 y/o girl with a severe sore throat.
 Mother is concerned about strep.
-Family has already met deductible.
-Mother can’t get off work until 5pm to bring patient in for evaluation.
+The family has already met the deductible.
+Mother can’t get off work until 5 pm to bring the patient in for evaluation.

 Total cost: $50 ($50 for the monthly membership + $0 for in-office lab)